copilot

 Object Storage Solutions with Lyrid

-Whether your solution calls for the high performance of block storage, or the scalability and utility of object storage, just know that Lyrid provides a unique take on object storage.
+Whether your solution calls for object storage or block storage, just know that Lyrid provides a unique take on object storage.

 Our object storage solution uses the traditional object format, but includes a content delivery network (CDN) to access data files faster and more cost effectively.
 Along with the unlimited storage scaling and affordability comes faster page loads, improved solution performance, and infrastructure and bandwidth cost savings.
 Backup databases and production-ready databases are also available at your fingertips- all without the need of dedicated servers or virtual machines.

-To learn more about Lyrid’s object storage solution, visit our webpage, or book a meeting with our product specialist for a product tour!
+To learn more about Lyrid’s object storage solution, book a meeting with our product specialist- we would love to show you around and offer a free demo!

 Schedule a demo